Vision Therapy Toowoomba | Vision Therapy Highfields

 The first step is a consultation with one of our qualified behavioural optometrists who will conduct a series of tests and discuss the symptoms and desired outcomes.

 For children, it is recommended that observations be sought from the child’s teacher.
-The following form can be printed and given to the optometrist either before or at the initial consultation. https://neilsoneyecare.com.au/teachers-observations-printable-pdf/
+The following form can be printed and completed, then given to the optometrist either before or at the initial consultation. https://neilsoneyecare.com.au/teachers-observations-printable-pdf/

 Vision training is just one of the tools our optometrists have for helping patients with their visual problems.
 For many it represents a stepping up or an additional intervention when progress is slow with initial interventions such as lenses, reading rulers and reading strategies.